 Example: Adobe Photoshop

-In 2013 with the introduction of the Creative Suite they changed the licensing scheme to a SaaS (Software as a Service) rental model that is offered on a monthly or annual subscription service.They have subscription plans geared and priced for individuals, businesses, students or teachers, and for schools or universities.They also allow you to try the program and then decide if you want to buy in or not.
+In 2013 with the introduction of the Creative Suite they changed the licensing scheme to a SaaS (Software as a Service) rental model that is offered on a monthly or annual subscription service.They have subscription plans geared and priced for: individuals, businesses, students or teachers, and for schools or universities.They also allow you to try the program then decide if you want to buy in or not.

-Offering payment plan options helps customers and provides businesses with a stable, predictable source of revenue.
-Businesses have more payment platform options than ever before and each with advantages and disadvantages depending on your industry.
-When deciding to offer recurring payment options or when switching from another recurring payment platform you should make sure the company you choose to manage your payment plans provides the key features you need.
+Offering payment plan options is helping customers and providing businesses with a stable, predictable source of revenue.
+Businesses have more payment platform options than ever before, each with advantages and disadvantages depending on your industry.
+When deciding to offer recurring payment options or switching payment platforms make sure the company you choose provides the key features you need.

 Offering customers payment options is an important convenience and increases a customer’s perceived value.
-Such as: the ability to skip subscription installments, adjust their subscription options between shipments, or the ability to switch payment methods from debit card to credit to ACH, or even cancel without having to contact anyone at the business.
-Customers can become hesitant if they feel like they don’t have control over their own accounts.
-Flexibility eases this uncertainty about setting up a payment plan, or purchasing products / services.
-Consumers who feel like they can work with a business and make alternative payment arrangements, if necessary, are more likely to commit and be loyal.
+Things like: having the ability to skip subscription installments, adjust options between shipments, switching payment methods, or cancelling without contacting anyone, they will love.
+Customers can become hesitant if they feel they don’t have control over their own accounts.
+Flexibility eases this uncertainty about setting up a payment plan, to purchase products / services.
+Consumers who feel they can work with a business and make payment arrangements are more likely to commit and be loyal.

 According to the Deloitte Center for Financial Services study 84% of all digital payment transactions are Default Payments.
-They are the dominate mode of payment in digital transactions used extensively in online shopping with mobile apps, and mobile wallets at the physical (POS).
-In line with current trends theses default payments on eCommerce sites and mobile apps/wallets is only expected to increase over a period of several years.
+They’re the dominate mode of payment used extensively in online shopping with mobile apps, and mobile wallets at the store.
+In line with current trends default payments on eCommerce sites and mobile apps/wallets is expected to increase over several years.

-Offering payment options that lead to Default Payment methods being setup is attractive for all age groups any industry would want to sell to.Millennials (18-35 years old) are comfortable using default payment options; and Gen Xers (35-55 years old) account for the highest share of spending through default payment options.
-Since the age range of consumers is so vast it’s important to accept all forms of payment options not only for convenience, but you don’t want to lose customers because you only accept one or two forms of payments.
-According to the Deloitte Center for Financial Services Study 46% of Default Payments were made through Bank Accounts, 20% with Debit Cards, and 34% with Credit Cards.
+Offering payment options that lead to Default Payment methods being setup is attractive for all age groups.
+Millennial’s (18-35 years old) are comfortable using default payment options; and GenXers (35-55 years old) account for the highest share of spending through default payment options.
+Since the age range of consumers is so vast it’s important to accept all forms of payment options.
+This isn’t just for convenience, you don’t want to lose customers because you only accept one or two forms of payments.
+According to the Deloitte Center for Financial Services Study: 46% of Default Payments were made through Bank Accounts, 20% with Debit Cards, and 34% with Credit Cards.